gallottino/Caterpillar/README.md

 # Caterpillar - A Snake clone

 Caterpillar is a game written in C++ to test the SFML library.
-All resources are drawing by myself in pixel Art.
+All resources has been drawn by myself in pixel Art.
 The Caterpillar asset is the smallest possible.
 Every rotation of asset is calculated in a single access to a matrix in which are stored the n times of 90 degrees rotation: the magic Matrix has on i index the direction of previous snakeBlock and on j index the direction of nest snakeBlock